peteroupc/html3dutil/doc/MathUtil.md

 </mtable>
 </mfenced>
 </math>
-where the X coordinate is multiplied by `sx`, the Y coordinate is multiplied by `sy`, and the Z coordinate is multiplied by `sz`.
+where the x-coordinate is multiplied by `sx`, the y-coordinate is multiplied by `sy`, and the z-coordinate is multiplied by `sz`.
 The scaling formula would look like:
 \*\*a&prime;\*\*<sub>_x_</sub> = sx &#x22c5; \*\*a\*\*<sub>_x_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_y_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_z_</sub> + 0
 \*\*a&prime;\*\*<sub>_y_</sub> = 0 &#x22c5; \*\*a\*\*<sub>_x_</sub> + sy &#x22c5; \*\*a\*\*<sub>_y_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_z_</sub> + 0